FireFlyDeveloper/Zero/README.md

     npm start
     ```

-5. Set up your Facebook Account and place it in `appstate.json` file.
+5. Set up your Facebook Account token and place it in `appstate.json` file.

 **Note: Use a dummy Facebook account for development purposes to avoid the risk of the account being banned due to automated interactions with the Messenger API.**